weiw11/Unofficial-FinvizAPI/README.md

 # FinvizAPI
-This API uses gsoup to pull stock data from Finviz
+This API uses jsoup to pull stock data from Finviz

 ### Usage
 You can pull all the data from the table using the methods from the Stock or Stocks class.